CivicActions/ssp-toolkit/docs/controls/AC.md

 In accordance with the CivicActions Access Control (AC-01) Policy when an account is no longer required, the Project Manager notifies the Operations Team to immediately disable all access.
 Users upon reassignment, change in roles, termination, or leaving employment are initially removed from all roles and groups, effectively denying them all access to privileged accounts.

 #### i

 ##### CivicActions

 System accounts require access authorizations prior to accounts being created.
 The Project Manager must initiate an access request for an account to be created.
-CivicActions Operations reviews the request to ensure accuracy, including intended system usage and other attributes of the user access being requested.
+CivicActions' Operations staff reviews the request to ensure accuracy, including intended system usage and other attributes of the user access being requested.

 #### j

 ##### CivicActions

-All privileged accounts are reviewed by CivicActions Operations every 180 days.
+All privileged accounts are reviewed by CivicActions Operations staff every 180 days.

 #### k

 ##### CivicActions

 In accordance with standard security best practices and CivicActions policy, shared and reissued accounts for internal accounts of any kind are not created nor used for any purpose in any system.

 ### AC-3: Access Enforcement